natcap/invest.users-guide/source/urban_cooling_model.rst

 * reprojected_aoi_[Suffix].shp: The user-defined Area of Interest, reprojected to the Spatial Reference of the LULC.
 * reprojected_buildings_[Suffix].shp: The user-defined buildings vector, reprojected to the Spatial Reference of the LULC.

-Appendix: Data sources and guidance for parameter selection
+Appendix: Data Sources and Guidance for Parameter Selection
 ===========================================================

 The following table summarizes possible data sources for inputs specific to the urban cooling model.
 Additional information on common InVEST inputs (e.g. LULC, evapotranspiration) can be found in the annual water yield model documentation.